netdata/netdata/README.md

   1. Access your infrastructure from anywhere.
   2. Have SSO to protect sensitive features.
-  3. Customizability (custom dashboards and other settings are persisted when you are signed in to Netdata Cloud)
+  3. Customizable (custom dashboards and other settings are persisted when you are signed in to Netdata Cloud)
   4. Configuration of Alerts and Data Collection from the UI (coming soon)
   5. Security (role-based access control - RBAC).
   6. Horizontal Scalability ("blend" multiple independent parents in one uniform infrastructure)